dashbitco/broadway_sqs/README.md

 For more details on using Broadway with Amazon SQS, please see the [Amazon SQS Guide](https://hexdocs.pm/broadway/amazon-sqs.html).

-This project provides:

-  * `BroadwaySQS.Producer` - A GenStage producer that continuously receives messages from a SQS queue and acknowledge them after being successfully processed.
-  * `BroadwaySQS.SQSClient` - A generic behaviour to implement SQS clients.
-  * `BroadwaySQS.ExAwsClient` - Default SQS client used by `BroadwaySQS.Producer`.

 ## Installation

 Add `:broadway_sqs` to the list of dependencies in `mix.exs` along with the HTTP